 (Click for enlarged)

-Due to the high volume of spam that comes through the domain, I have had to stop using that email address.
-However, if you would like to send me mail, use the following address, replacing the bracketed words with the symbol.
+If you would like to contact me, please use the following address, replacing the bracketed words with the symbol.
 Thank you for your continued interest, prayers and messages of encouragement.

 A WORD FOR TODAY is available daily through a mailing list at yahoo.groups.
 Visit the link below and you will receive the WORD in your box Monday through Friday.

 ďLet no man say when he is tempted, ĎI am tempted by God,í for God canít be tempted by evil, and he himself tempts no one.
 But each one is tempted when he is drawn away by his own lust and enticed.
 Then the lust, when it has conceived, bears sin.
 The sin, when it is full grown, produces death.
 Donít be deceived, my beloved brothers.
 Every good gift and every perfect gift is from above, coming down from the Father of lights, with whom can be no variation, nor turning shadow.
 Of his own will he gave birth to us by the word of truth, that we should be a kind of first fruits of his creaturesĒ James 1:13-18, WEB